Lubinka2018/project-management-van-ruwe-data-naar-data-package-/presentations/README.md

 - Click on a file name
 - Then click the **"Download"** or **"View Raw"** button to open it in your browser.

-If you're having trouble:
-- Right-click the link and choose **"Save link as…"** to download the file.